vitorfrois/vitorfrois.github.io/content/blog/power_law.md

 In the first we discussed how typical measures are centered around a mean value, like the human height.
 But what is the average size of a 'star' in the Koch curve above?
 Well, there are 'stars' of all different sizes, as we zoom in more 'stars' appears and that repeats infinitely.

 *"If a system is characterized by a Power Law distribution, it surely has a fractality.
 Bringing to our class examples, we can think about fractality on the Instagram follower graph.
+A very famous person like Lionel Messi is followed by other famous people."* He grabbed the remaining piece of chalk and fastly draw a network using circles and arrows.

+![The fractal-like Instagram follower network.](../img/twitter_graph.svg)

-A very famous person like Lionel Messi is followed by other famous people."* He grabbed the remaining piece of chalk and fastly draw a network using circles and arrows. *"When we scale down the graph and look at a smaller account, like Jesse's Teahouse (@jessesteahouse), it is followed by a smaller number of people, some of which are famous.
+*"When we scale down the graph and look at a smaller account, like Jesse's Teahouse (@jessesteahouse), it is followed by a smaller number of people, some of which are famous.
 If we scale down it and analyze my personal account, I am followed only by a bunch of friends and probabily not a single celebrity.
-This pattern of followers repeat all over the network."*
+This pattern of followers repeat all over the network in different scales."*

-![The fractal-like Instagram follower network.](../img/twitter_graph.svg)

 *"It does not means, altough, that all systems that have a Power Law distribution are formed by the same process.
 However, they are pretty useful because of universality.
 In Physics, the set of systems characterized by a Power Law can be classified according to universality classes, all of which has the same exponents independent of other parameters and can be shown to have the same fundamental dynamics.
-This why Power Laws are so important for us."*
+This why Power Laws are so important for us."* We don't know dynamics and details from all those systems, but it is still exciting to know that many different organizations are related like this.

 It was a fascinating lesson.
 The professor said goodbye and left the room as we stared at the drawn network, thinking about Power Laws, universality and fractals.